AlvaroGI/optimizing-cd-protocols/README.md

 ---
 ## Basic usage

+To install our code as a Python package, run `pip install git+https://github.com/AlvaroGI/optimizing-cd-protocols.git@package`.

+For a tutorial, see `TUTORIAL.ipynb`.

-See `TUTORIAL.ipynb`.
-For further details on the physical model, see below and also our [draft](https://arxiv.org/abs/2307.01406).
+For further details on the physical model, see below and also our [paper](https://arxiv.org/abs/2307.01406).

 ---
 ## Network assumptions